samsantosb/How-to-Promises/README.md

 ### `for of { await }` vs `for await of`

 1. `for...of { await }`
 In this approach, you iterate over an array of Promises using a for...of loop and explicitly use await within the loop body.
-Each await pauses the loop execution until the current Promise resolves.
+Each await "pauses" the loop execution until the current Promise resolves.

 2. `for await of`
 This approach is specifically designed to work with asynchronous iterables, where each iteration automatically awaits the Promise.
 It simplifies handling asynchronous streams or dynamic data sources